hameddavodi/About-Me/README.md

 Hi !
 My name is Amedeo.
 I am a Data Scientist living in Milan, Italy.

-- 💻: I’m currently working as a freelancer in Financial Markets and Blockchain Engineering.
+- 💻: I’m currently working on my portifolios ranging from data science to backend development.

 - ⛲: I have experience in Business, Financial Services and Data Science and I've focused more on technical stuffs in the data world.